Making different work

 Outcome: Publiek Gemaakt is an ambassador for the field of art in public space and is seen as such by artists, advisers and potential clients.

 Creating: O'Neil Billboarder

 O'Neill is universally known for its involvement in surf culture.
 Its founder invented the wetsuit.
 Less known are their activities in snowboarding.
-To signal this in The Netherlands we made a special billboard in front of one of the most visited artificial indoor snow slopes in The Netherlands.
+To signal this in The Netherlands I made a special billboard in front of one of the most visited artificial indoor snow slopes in The Netherlands.
 It's simple, in your face and effective.